bdarcus/courses-intro-human-geography/glossary.md

 Transferability
-:   When considering whatever it is that is transferred
+:   A characteristic of a _thing_.
+When considering whatever it is that
-    between two _locations_, transferability refers to the characteristics of thing been transferred.
+    is transferred between two _locations_, transferability refers to the characteristics of the thing being transferred.
 For example, a tractor is not very transferable, because it is large and very heavy.
 By contrast, a tshirt or a computer chip has very high transferabilty.

 # Economic Geography